-Similar to our 2014 AIP, the metrics for achievement under our annual incentive plan for fiscal 2015 are aligned with the Company's primary financial goals of increasing top line revenues while protecting merchandise margin and managing expenses during our DXL transition.
+Similar to our 2015 AIP, the metrics for achievement under our annual incentive plan for fiscal 2016 are aligned with the Company's primary financial goals of increasing top line revenues while protecting merchandise margin and managing expenses during our DXL transition.
 In addition, sales per square foot and comparable sales from our DXL stores remain key metrics for our long-term profitability.
-For fiscal 2015, the Compensation Committee eliminated the personal goal metric and added growth in our customer base as a new metric.
+For fiscal 2016, the Company eliminated the customer count as a target and increased the percentage attributable to EBITDA and DXL sales per square foot, because they were more closely aligned with financial success and, ultimately, shareholder returns.